iiwaasnet/kino/README.md

 ![pic]( https://cdn.rawgit.com/iiwaasnet/kino/master/img/Weather.png)

 Nevertheless, there are some questions to this design:
-  * how does **WeatherAggregator** actor groups all messages together for each client request?
+  * how does **WeatherAggregator** actor group all messages together for each client request?
   * how does it know, when the last message arrives?
   * if we host several instances of **WeatherAggregator** actor, which one will be responsible for grouping up final result?